18 ripping 1960s rock & roll bands that performed on TV sitcoms and dramas

 6. The Seeds on 'The Mothers-in-Law'

 In one of the great rock & roll performances of sitcom history, the influential garage giant storms through its hit "Pushin' too Hard," under the alias of the Warts.
-Keep an eye out for the episode, "How Not to Manage a Rock Group," as we stream the series on our website.
+Keep an eye out for them in the episode "How Not to Manage a Rock Group."

 7. The Sound Committee on 'The Andy Griffith Show'